Effective Date: April 17, 2023

 V. Disclosures of Your Personal Information

-In order to provide you our service and to fulfil our business and commercial purposes, we may disclose your personal information to the different entities and subsidiaries within Peerspace’s group for our internal administrative purposes such as billing, promoting our events and services, and providing you or your organization with services, provided in all instances that such processing is consistent with legal basis for usage of personal data above and applicable law.
+In order to provide you our service and to fulfill our business and commercial purposes, we may disclose your personal information to the different entities and subsidiaries within Peerspace’s group for our internal administrative purposes such as billing, promoting our events and services, and providing you or your organization with services, provided in all instances that such processing is consistent with legal basis for usage of personal data above and applicable law.
 Information disclosed to facilitate bookings and other interactions between customers, and to enable your use of the Peerspace platform may include demographic information; financial information; government identifiers; protected classification characteristics; transaction history; internet, application, and network activity; location data; sensory (audio data); professional or employment-related information; and inferences about you.

 Publicly Posted Information.
 Some user information is posted publicly on the platform and is visible by others.
 This may include profile information, information related to a Space or Listing, reviews, ratings and other feedback, reviews of Guests completing Bookings, reviews of attendees that have attended an event organized by Guests, and other information that a user submits to be posted.
 Precise location information is not publicly posted.